- Special Resources

 Advent truly is my favorite time of year.
 I love preparing for Christ’s birth for we are truly preparing for Christ to enter our lives in a new way.
 I love the lights, the preparation, the sounds and smells of Advent, even more so than Christmas day.
 Advent time is a blessing to me, and it always seems so short.
 Especially in the ministry, I feel like it just slips by because we spend so much time preparing for the busy worship season that we don’t often get to enjoy it ourselves.

-Here are some Advent Candle-lighting liturgies that I have written in the past, in Word and in PDF format::
+Here are some Advent Candle-lighting liturgies that I have written in the past in PDF format::

 Some other suggestions for Advent are to change some of the usual aspects of the worship service.
 For instance, I like to sing “Gloria in excelsis Deo” from “Angels We Have Heard On High” instead of the Gloria Patri.
 I like to use a verse of a carol after the Candle Lightings as a transition into another part of the worship service.
 I also have done a theme for the Children’s message, including inviting “characters” from the story to come and tell the children about who they are and why Christmas is important, such as the angel Gabriel, Mary, Elizabeth, and Joseph.